kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 Useful SLIs include:

-- rate of scheduling attempts filtered due to `sharingAffinity` mismatch,
+- rate of scheduling attempts filtered due to sharing-affinity mismatch (no keys produced, CEL eval error, or lock mismatch),
-- rate of devices with `AffinityStates[deviceID].Unknown` set,
+- rate of devices with `AffinityStates[deviceID].Status == AffinityStatusUnreconstructable`,
 - share of successful placements that reuse already-locked compatible devices,
 - prepare-time rejections by the DRA driver caused by incompatible hardware